Lyrics for I Know You as interpreted by RemyKilledElvis

 Did they single you out?

-Did you find out that you were invited because they
+Did you find out you were invited because they thought you were so weird

 Yeah, I think I know you

-You spent a lot of time full of hate
+You spent alot of time full of hate

-A hate that was pure sunshine
+A hate as pure as sunshine

 A hate that saw for miles